Student Support Services

 The overarching framework guiding the professional student liaison services role offered at Hartwig Air is the Model of Human Occupation (Kielhofner 2003), which explores a student’s motivation to engage in flight training (ie. study, self-care, leisure), how they structure their time, the physical, mental and communication/interaction skills required to successfully perform at their studies, and the influence of the environment (ie. social, cultural, accommodation, financial) on training.

-The Student Liaison Officer at Bruce Hartwig Flying School provides confidential personal support, advice and age and culturally appropriate information on issues that can affect study and adapting to life in Australia.
+The Student Liaison Officer at Bruce Hartwig Flying School provides confidential personal support, advice and age and culturally appropriate information on issues that can affect study and adapt to life in Australia.
 Numerous support services include but are not limited to those listed below.

 During orientation, each student is met individually by the Student Liaison Officer who welcomes the student and conducts an intake assessment.
 This process determines any concerns or needs and provides the student with information to facilitate transitioning to life and study in Australia.
 Learning goals are also determined, documented and reviewed on an as-needs basis or maximum quarterly between the Student Liaison Officer and student.
 Included in this process is the following:

-- Copy of International Student Guide
+- Copy of Student Guide

 - Organising individual meeting times for regular catch up with each student to determine individual issues and progress

 - Expectations of student role at Bruce Hartwig Flying school (eg dress code, punctuality and minimum hours per week training requirements)

 Having opportunities to socialise and meet new people is paramount to settling into a new environment.
 Part of the process includes getting to know each student and their interest areas so that a program can be tailored to their individual needs.

 - Exploration of student interests via Interest Checklist.

 - Facilitate interaction between international and local students such as arranging informal student outings, bbq’s and other social opportunities